Meet Jill Rogoff

 Jill’s tenth album, Still Life, is now available.
 PLEASE NOTE: Due to a gap in the current international copyright arrangements between various countries, the entire album – with the original order of songs – can only be ordered directly from Jill.
 The downloads, which are available from CD Baby, do not include two of the songs from the list.

 “Just finished listening to the CD and it’s absolutely amazing!
 My goodness, what a voice!
-Soothing, calming, healing… if anyone ever doubted that music is medicine they should listen to you. …full of wonder.” – A.N., Sweden
+Soothing, calming, healing… if anyone ever doubted that music is healing they should listen to you. …full of wonder.” – A.N., Sweden

 In July 2016, Jill re-released her third album, Across the Narrow Seas, in compact disc form – in addition to its remaining available as a download on CD Baby.
 This is a limited edition, and the discs can only be ordered directly from Jill.

 It is also possible to download The Celtic Cradle, Across the Narrow Seas, The King’s Well, The Voice of the Wanderer, A Lone Voice, For Healing and Harp Music for Babies.
 See the respective Albums pages for ordering details of disc formats.